jddionisio/alcoholic-beverages/README.md

 # Alcoholic Beverage Recipes

-This repository contains a connection of alcoholic beverage recipes that I enjoy.
+This repository contains a collection of alcoholic beverage recipes that I enjoy.
 Please contribute your own favorites!

 ## Contributing